 Now in their 23rd year, the prestigious H&V News Awards are an annual celebration of excellence, forward thinking and the highest achievements across the HVAC and building services industry.

 Kensa’s retrofit work with Trent & Dove Housing and Hanover Housing Association has successfully saved tenants typically 50% in heating costs making a substantial impact on fuel poverty and carbon reduction targets.
 The H&V News Awards recognised these projects remarkable and replicable achievements by awarding the titles of District Heating Project of the Year (with Trent & Dove Housing) and Retrofit Project of the Year (with Hanover Housing Association).

 A third project of Kensa’s was also shortlisted at the awards in the Renewable Project of the Year – Residential category with Bromford Housing Association.

 The projects involved the replacement of night storage heaters with a Kensa Shoebox ground source heat pump fitted inside bungalows, houses and flats, with each of the heat pumps connected to micro-district ground arrays, where two or more properties share a borehole.

 The micro-district method removes the issues surrounding communal plantrooms and shared bills, and also creates access to upfront Energy Company Obligation (ECO) funding via Kensa’s partnership with EDF Energy.
-This in addition to the Government’s Non Domestic Renewable Heat Incentive (RHI), which combined with ECO allows the housing providers to fully recover their installation costs and create a regular income stream for 20 years to potentially fund other property improvement measures.
+This in addition to the Government’s Non Domestic Renewable Heat Incentive (RHI – this scheme has closed), which combined with ECO allows the housing providers to fully recover their installation costs and create a regular income stream for 20 years to potentially fund other property improvement measures.

 Simon Lomax, Managing Director at Kensa Heat Pumps comments: